Emergency Management

 The City’s Emergency Management Program is currently within the Development and Public Works Department, with a committee of staff members from each City department and oversight by the City Manager.
 Chapter 2.800 of the Springfield Municipal Code establishes the authority and responsibility of the Program.

 The Eugene/Springfield Emergency Operations Plan approved by Springfield City Council.
-View the Basic Plan here.
+View the Base Plan.

 Mitigation Plan

-Check out the Eugene-Springfield Multi-Jurisdictional Natural Hazard Mitigation Plan to learn how it will help our communities in planning and preparing for a natural emergency event.
+Check out Springfield’s Annex to the Lane County Multi-Jurisdictional Natural Hazard Mitigation Plan to learn how it helps our communities in planning and preparing for a natural emergency event.

 Become a Volunteer!